Bill Kangas

 William Kangas is an American ice hockey coach.
-He has been the nominal head coach for Williams since 1989, recording more than 400 wins in that time.
+He has been the head coach for Williams since 1989, recording more than 400 wins in that time.

 Career

 Kangas got his start in college hockey as a player at Vermont.
 After graduating with a B.A. in zoology in 1982, Kangas returned to the team as an assistant in 1984 under new head coach Mike Gilligan.
 Kangas helped the team improve steadily in ECAC Hockey, reaching the conference championship game in 1989.
-That spring, Kangas was hired to replace long-time Williams coach Bill McCormick who had helmed the team since 1954.
+That spring, Kangas was hired to replace long-time Williams coach Bill McCormick, who had helmed the team since 1954.

-When Kangas took over, the Ephs hadn't had a winning season in seven years and that trend continued in his first season.
+When Kangas took over, the Ephs had not had a winning season in seven years and that trend continued in his first season.
 In year two, however, Kangas led Williams to not only a winning mark, but their first ever postseason victory.
 Three years later, Williams won their first regular season title.
-The crown came just in time for the NESCAC, William's primary conference, to change their rules regarding national tournaments.
+The crown came just in time for the NESCAC, Williams' primary conference, to change their rules regarding national tournaments.
 Prior to 1994, the NESCAC did not allow member teams to participate in any national tournament.
 Beginning with the 1993–94 scholastic year, a NESCAC team could take part in one postseason tournament, either conference or national.
-With the title already in their back pocket, Williams declined to play in the ECAC East Tournament in the hopes of receiving an NCAA bid.
+With the title already clinched, Williams declined to play in the ECAC East Tournament in the hopes of receiving an NCAA bid.
 Unfortunately, Salem State, one of the team that Williams had tied with for the regular season title, went on to win the conference tournament.
 Because Salem State was not under the same restrictions as Williams, they were able to accept a bid to the NCAA Tournament and Williams was left by the wayside.

 A similar situation happened four years later after the Ephs finished second in their conference to three-time defending NCAA champion Middlebury.
-Williams had one of the best marks in the regular season at 18–5–1 but were passed over in favor of Oswego State who had a record of 16–11–2 but had won the SUNYAC regular season title and finished as the tournament runner-up.
+Williams had one of the best marks in the regular season at 18–5–1 but were passed over in favor of Oswego State, who had a record of 16–11–2 but had won the SUNYAC regular season title and finished as the tournament runner-up.